Richmond is a unique Canadian coastal destination, steeped in history, character and charm.

 June 1 – June 18

 Visit participating Richmond restaurants serving local spot prawn dishes in partnership with local Steveston Fishers.
-Receive $2 off each feature dish by using our Dine About Digital Passport.
+Receive $2 off each feature dish at select restaurants by using our Dine About Digital Passport.

 June 10 – 11